AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: Evaluation

 \section{Evaluation}

 To evaluate \relsim, we perform different parameter sweeps for the various simulation parameters.
-The common element in all these simulations is that we vary the capacity of the working pool systematically (for three different values), along with one other parameter, for a two-way sweep.
-Table~\ref{tbl:params} shows the values of the different parameters we considered, for each value of the working pool size (note that these parameter values are hypothetical and not based on any observations of Meta's infrastructure) .
+The common element in all these simulations is that we vary the capacity of the working pool systematically (for four different values), along with one other parameter, for a two-way sweep.
+Table~\ref{tbl:params} shows the values of the different parameters we considered, for each value of the working pool size (note that these parameter values are hypothetical and not based on any observations of Meta's infrastructure).
 The goal of this simulation was to determine the size of the working pool at which the given training time is minimized.
-We plotted the total training time for different parameter values for three different values of the working pool size, and hence lower values are better.
+We plotted the total training time for different parameter values for different values of the working pool size, and hence lower values are better.

+Note that the failure rates used are consistent with publicly reported failures for LLama3 jobs~\cite{grattafiori2024llama}.
+We have also validated the results of \relsim using internal failure data at Meta.

-We considered values of 4128, 4160 and 4192 for the working pool size - so as to fit the minimum requirements of simulating a 4096 node training job, with 32 warm standby servers.
-The above numbers correspond to a working pool capacity that is 0, 32 and 64 servers over and above the minimum number of servers needed for running the job, respectively.
+We considered values of 4112, 4128, 4160 and 4192 for the working pool size - so as to fit the minimum requirements of simulating a 4096 node training job, with 16 warm standby servers.
+The above numbers correspond to a working pool capacity that is 16, 32, 64 and 96 servers above the minimum number of servers needed for running the job, respectively.

-For the simulation values in Table~\ref{tbl:params}, We find that \emph{none of the parameters has a significant impact on the training time except for the failure recovery time, and the waiting time for preempting a job from the spare pool.} We show the graphs for the recovery time in Figure~\ref{fig:graphs}(a), and the graph for the waiting time in Figure~\ref{fig:graphs}(b).
-We do not show the graphs for the other parameters due to space constraints and as they do not exhibit much variation.
+For the simulation values in Table~\ref{tbl:params}, we find that \emph{none of the parameters has a significant impact on the training time except for the failure recovery time, and the waiting time for preempting a job from the spare pool.} We show the graphs for the recovery time in Figure~\ref{fig:graphs}(a), and the graph for the waiting time in Figure~\ref{fig:graphs}(b).
+We do not show the graphs for the other parameters as they do not exhibit much variation.

 We find that as the recovery time (Figure~\ref{fig:graphs}a) increases, the overall training time increases - this is because more time is spent on recovery than on the computation, which means it takes longer for the job to complete.
 However, for a given recovery time, there is a slight decrease in the training time as the number of servers in the working pool increases, due to the increase in the working pool's capacity.